tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

     - Length of time owned (5+ years)

   - Send personal mailers expressing your interest in buying their house.
 Follow-up!
+  - The fourth lever is the mailing list.
+You will need to decide what type of direct mail you want to send: postcards or letters.
+Some investors swear by postcards because they are cheaper to buy, print, and mail.
+Others swear by letters because they tend to generate a higher response rate.

+  - The most effective way to get in touch with investors is through direct mail.
+Write your message, choose a design, and send your mail out.

+  - Mailing is the final step in the BRRRR method.
+It can take many tries to secure a sale, so be prepared to keep mailing until you get a positive result.

   - Recommend Tool: Deal Machine - https://www.coachcarson.com/dealmachine-YT

 - **Website**